Market Times:

 Accumulation

-Whales can gradually accumulate large amounts of Bitcoin over time by making calculated purchases at low prices or during market downturns.
-They can take advantage of market cycles and generate considerable profits by buying during periods of low prices and selling during periods of high prices.
+Whales can gradually build large Bitcoin positions over time by making calculated purchases during market downturns.
+They take advantage of market cycles, buying during periods of low prices and selling or holding through periods of strength.

 Market manipulation